kellybolding/scripts/README.md

 # scripts

-Repository for scripts related to digital/audiovisual archives & management of archival metadata.
+Repository for scripts related to digital/audiovisual archives & management of archival metadata, including description audit work.

+Some are works-in-progress.
 Use at your own risk.